This subject is part of the Faculty of Science and Physical Education

 Frequency of feedback |

-Live feedback and responsive teaching will take place in most lessons where pupils have been asked to complete tasks Whole-class feedback will take place most lessons.
-Peer/self-assessment Used in most lessons Written comments will take place once per topic on a key piece of work chosen by the class teacher.
-Marking codes will be used. |
+Live feedback and responsive teaching will take place in most lessons where pupils have been asked to complete extended pieces of work. * Whole-class feedback will take place once a week.
+Peer/self-assessment When deemed to be the most effective method of assessing work produced in lessons Written comments will take place after between 10 and 15 lessons (around twice per term), as appropriate for the pace of the class.
+OR Once per module/rotation.

 Response to feedback |

-When directed after marking/whole class feedback, pupils will be expected to make a response in blue pen.
-In other instances, pupils will be expected to apply their feedback to a different task under the title DIRT.
-This would be done in blue pen.
+When directed after marking/whole class feedback, pupils will be expected to make a response in blue pen OR Make media application of their feedback in their ongoing work.
+In some instances, pupils will be expected to put the title DIRT and either re-draft an entire piece of work or a section of the piece of work according to the teacher’s instructions.
+In other instances, pupils will be expected to apply their feedback in the form of transferable skills applied in a new task.
+This would be done in blue pen when relevant.
 In further instances, pupils may be asked to answer questions posed by the teacher.
-Corrections to key word spellings highlighted also to be corrected |
+Responses to spelling mistakes include writing out misspelled words such as subject specific vocabulary or key words. |

-When directed after marking/whole class feedback, pupils will be expected to make a response in blue pen.
-In other instances, pupils will be expected to apply their feedback to a different task under the title DIRT.
-This would be done in blue pen.
+When directed after marking/whole class feedback, pupils will be expected to make a response in blue pen OR Make media application of their feedback in their ongoing work.
+In some instances, pupils will be expected to put the title DIRT and either re-draft an entire piece of work or a section of the piece of work according to the teacher’s instructions.
+In other instances, pupils will be expected to apply their feedback in the form of transferable skills applied in a new task.
+This would be done in blue pen when relevant.
 In further instances, pupils may be asked to answer questions posed by the teacher.
-Corrections to key word spellings highlighted also to be corrected |
+Responses to spelling mistakes include writing out misspelled words and listening to explicit teaching of spelling (etymology etc.). |

 Summative assessment |